Skwiix - Musical-Info-Advice-Support

 Picture

-There is evidence of two bowed string instruments being used by European musicians at this time.
-The lira originated from the Byzantine Empire (Greece) and the rebab an equivalent instrument which originated from the Islamic empires of the Middle East.
+There is evidence of two bowed string instruments used by European musicians at this time.
+The lira originated from the Byzantine Empire (Greece) and the rebab.
+This equivalent instrument originated from the Islamic empires of the Middle East.

 Picture